 Here is one more thing to consider: You do not need a huge list of contacts.
 A smaller list that is targeted well is more effective than a larger list with a broader scope.
 Even if your list is has only 15 contacts on it and one of them is your mother, start sending promotions.
 Get the the habit going.
 Start small.
 Grow big.

-Your turn: Do you have a favorite self-promotion tactic you would like to share?
-Leave a comment below.
+Your turn: Do you have a self-promotion plan?
+What are your best practices?
+Drop a comment below.